VanillaCo1a/Embedded-multi-platform-code/oledlib/oled_readme.txt

 To use this OLED screen graphics library, you need to complete the following steps to configure:
     1. Configure the MCU compilation environment and the communication methods involved in the entire project through macro definitions in oledlib.h
     2. Configure the number of OLED screens used by macro definition in oled_driver.h
-3. Configure the relevant information of the OLED screen in the OLED array of oled_driver.c
+    3. Configure the relevant information of the OLED screen in the structure array of the part 2 of oled_driver.c
-4. Configure the OLED i2c-address information in the OLEDI2C array (if used) in oled_driver.c
-5. Configure the OLED screen pins in the OLED_ioDef() function of oled_driver.c
+    4. Configure the OLED screen pins in the OLED_ioDef() function in part 4 of oled_driver.c
-6. Modify and call the OLED_Confi() function in the main function to initialize
+    5. Configure the OLED_Confi() function of part 7 of oled_driver.c and call it in the main function for initialization